Solar access: The influence of street orientation

 Ildefons Cerdà's Eixample of Barcelona is credited as being a good example of an orthogonal town-plan street orientation for increased solar access.
 By rotating the grid to a 45 degree angle from southernly orientation, the morning and afternoon sunlight is able to penetrate into the urban fabric more than in a north-south oriented grid.
 The so-called "Spanish grid" was also applied in Los Angeles, though in newer parts of the city a north-south grid was used.
 The Spanish grid is advantageous regarding street qualities of light and heat.
 During the winter, every street on the Spanish grid receives direct light and heat sometime between 9AM and 3PM, the six hours of greatest insolation.
 It is true that at midday, all streets have shadows; but because of their diagonal orientation, more sunlight enters than if they ran due east-west.
 In summer, the advantage of the Spanish grid is that shadows are cast into every street all day long, creating a more comfortable environment in hot climates, with the exception of a short period during mid- morning and mid-afternoon when the sun passes quickly over first one diagonal street and then the other.

 Solar access laws

 The Netherlands

-In the Dutch building codes, the principal façade of houses must receive 3 hours of direct sunlight between the dates of 21 March and 21 September, the vernal point and autumnal points of the equinox. when the solar elevation is about 38°.
+In the Dutch building codes, the principal façade of houses must receive 3 hours of direct sunlight between 21 March and 21 September, the vernal point and autumnal points of the equinox. when the solar elevation is about 38°.
 For East and West oriented houses, the solar elevation is lowered to 32°, which reflects the sun’s path across the sky.